 And The Workshop Began

 The workshop began with a brief introduction of Vaishnavi Verma Here, the attendees got to know the artist in a better way.
-Vaishnavi, too, greeted and expressed her heartfelt gratitude towards the attendees.
+Vaishnavi, too, greeted and expressed her heartfelt gratitude to the attendees.

 Further, she described the basic points to be taken care of when making an art piece.
 She also pointed out the different types of papers available in the market and how to differentiate between them.
 She also gave some insight into the types of colours and paints used in this art form like acrylic paints and so on.
 The session was quite engaging and interactive with Vaishnavi making the attendees feel comfortable and relaxed.
 Vaishnavi explained each and every step involved in a very engaging and intriguing manner that made the attendees even more interested.
 Towards the end, a sense of relief and satisfaction could be seen on the faces of the participants.